 Entrance requirements for Fine Art at St Edmund Hall match requirements listed in the University Prospectus.
 It is highly recommended that candidates have studied Art at A level (or equivalent) and taken an Art Foundation course.

-All candidates will be expected to submit a portfolio of their work, and if shortlisted for interview, sit a practical test.
+All candidates will be expected to submit a portfolio of their work, and if shortlisted for interview, would normally sit a practical test.
 More information is available here.

-Professor Jason Gaiger is a Fellow of St Edmund Hall and Associate Professor of Contemporary Art History and Theory at the Ruskin School of Art.
+Professor Jason Gaiger is a Fellow of St Edmund Hall and Professor of Aesthetics and Art Theory at the Ruskin School of Art.
 Jason’s principal research interests are in aesthetics and art theory from the mid-seventeenth century through to the present day.
 He also works on theories of depiction and visual meaning, and on twentieth-century and contemporary art practice and theory.